My Favorite Docker Setup for Django Development

 py-autoreload = 3

-Much like with Docker, I am not a uwsgi
+Much like with Docker, I am not a uwsgi expert, but this seems to work

 really well.
 Let me walk you through it as well.

-to bind itself to port 8000 for incoming HTTP requests
+basically tells uwsgi to bind itself to port 8000 for incoming HTTP requests

 and to respond to them.

-line changes the directory that uwsgi
+The chdir line changes the directory that uwsgi is

-tells it what module holds the wsgi
+operating in and module tells it what module holds the wsgi process.
+If

-you picked a different directory in your Dockerfile
+you picked a different directory in your Dockerfile or a different project

 name, you’ll need to update both of these directives.

-The next three lines, master
+The next three lines, master, processes, and threads, control how uwsgi

 spawns processes and threads.
 This setup works for my machines but you may